makehackvoid/mhvdoor/readme.md

 =======
 If you want to hack on it read the do-ocracy sign!

-All the code is currently contained in a single c file and it can be compiled with 'make' and programmed with 'make program'.
+The makefile now supports multiple c files and handles, if you add more source files add them to the (space separated) SRC macro.
+The project can bo compiled with 'make' and programmed with 'make program'.
+Note that the bootloader on this particular mhvboard still uses the jumper on D7 to go into programming mode after a reset.
+D7 is also used as a Chip Select on one of the LED matracies which gets well confused when the jumper is on.